Owen Smith (physician): Early life and education

 Smith was born and raised on the Northside of Dublin, before beginning his education at Trinity College Dublin.
 As a child, Smith lost his cousin due to childhood leukaemia, which he says has inspired him to find a cure.
 He graduated from Trinity College, Dublin in 1980 and conducted his postgraduate training at the Royal Free Hospital.

 Career

 While working at the Royal Free Hospital, Smith joined a six-month joint effort with the Great Ormond Street Hospital in stem cell transplantation.
 Upon its conclusion, he was offered a consultancy position but decline and accepted a job offer from the Harcourt Street Children's Hospital.
 In 1998, he received the Junior Chamber Ireland's National Outstanding Young Person of the Year Award in the area of Scientific Development.

 In 2002, Smith was appointed Professor of Haematology at the Faculty of Medical and Dental Sciences at Trinity College Dublin.
+He was made an honorary fellow of Trinity College Dublin in 2009.
 He eventually became the Regius Professor of Physic at Trinity College, Dublin.
 In 2015, Smith received an honorary Order of the British Empire for his major contributions to Irish medicine.